24mx/codetest/README.md

 The integration tests is (and should be) located under the maven artifact "integration test".
 These tests should test the expected behavior of a correct implementation of Blog posts.

 There is a simple test to start with.
-You run the test with "mvn test-Dtest =*TestIntegr" .
+You run the test with "mvn test -Dtest=*TestIntegr" .

 The tests and flow is a suggestion and may not use the most convinient APIs to do it, you may change.
 You should fill in with extra tests (and expect that we do to ;) )